MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 2015 Multiplayer adds support for MPSD session handles, which are references to sessions that can include typed data.
 For more information, see:
-* The section [Session handles](live-multiplayer-concepts.md#session-handles) in "Multiplayer concepts overview".
+* The section [Session handles](live-multiplayer-concepts.md#session-handles) in the article "Multiplayer concepts overview".
-* The section [MPSD Handles to Sessions](../mpsd/live-mpsd-overview.md#mpsd-handles-to-sessions) in "Multiplayer Session Directory (MPSD) overview".
+* The section [MPSD Handles to Sessions](../mpsd/live-mpsd-overview.md#mpsd-handles-to-sessions) in the article "Multiplayer Session Directory overview".

 ### Summary of New 2015 Multiplayer WinRT API Functionality